nicbou/homeserver/README.md

     * `N26_USERNAME`
     * `N26_PASSWORD`
     * `TRANSMISSION_DATA_PATH`: Local path that will be mounted as Transmission's data folder (for incomplete torrents, settings etc)
-    * `TRIAGE_PATH`: Local path that will be mounted as Transmission's finished downloads folder.
-    * `MOVIE_LIBRARY_PATH`: The directory where the organized movies, covers and subtitles are stored.
+    * `MOVIE_LIBRARY_PATH`: The directory where the completed torrents awaiting triage and the organized movies, covers and subtitles are stored.
     * OpenVPN configuration for [the Transmission/OpenVPN image](https://hub.docker.com/r/haugene/transmission-openvpn/):
         * `OPENVPN_PROVIDER`: See documentation for `haugene/transmission-openvpn`
         * `OPENVPN_USERNAME`